nexus49/cli/README.md

 1. Telepresence<br>
 [telepresence](https://www.telepresence.io) is used for the `kyma dev debug` command to forward traffic to the local version of your lambda function.
-Installation: Can be installed with homebrew on mac, see: https://www.telepresence.io/reference/install<br><br>
+Installation: Can be installed with homebrew on mac, see: https://www.telepresence.io/reference/install<br>
 1. nodemode<br>
 nodemon is used for hot reload of lambda functions when executed locally.
 Also the `kyma dev debug` commands assumes nodemon to be on the path.<br>
-NPM package, can be installed using `npm install nodemon -g`<br><br>
+NPM package, can be installed using `npm install nodemon -g`<br>
 1. ngrok<br>
 Currently the POC makes use of ngrok to open a tunnel to the local commerce installation.
 Using the free plan is sufficient for now.<br>
 Download here: https://ngrok.com/download